timothymasso/timothymasso.github.io/_dataprojects/statsone.md

 Before you start reading, This note compilation is the first of many I hope to write.
 It is part summary, part practice, and part record of my journey from music to math.

+### Life got busy so this is essentially on hold for the time being
 ### Full PDF (still in progress)

 <iframe src="{{ site.url }}/assets/test.pdf" width="100%" height="850px"></iframe>